amandabull/Python-Projects/README.md

 **Live Project**

-This was my contribution to the live project for The Tech Academy Python Developer bootcamp.
+This project was created for The Tech Academy Python Developer bootcamp's live project.
 We were tasked with creating a website that allows for various applications.
 Within my application, users have the ability to add, edit, delete and view entries within a database for Educational Technology.

 -[Click here for screenshot images of what I created](https://github.com/amandabull/Python-Projects/tree/main/Live%20Project/Screenshots)